 Releasing an Transfer applicants residing in social housing that are releasing a property with adapted major adaptations where the adaptations are no longer required and there is an property identified housing need for the property.
-This excludes adaptations that do not alter the physical fabric of the building, e.g. stair lifts, temporary ramping, ceiling track hoists etc. Under Transfer applicants residing in social housing that have more bedrooms than their occupation household requires, and there is an evidenced demand for their property.
+This excludes adaptations that do not alter the physical fabric of the building, e.g. stair lifts, temporary ramping, ceiling track hoists etc. Under Transfer applicants residing in social housing within the District who have more occupation bedrooms than their household requires, and there is an evidenced demand for their property.
 Non-priority Assessed by the Council under part VII of the Housing Act 1996 as no priority need homeless homeless applicants and not owed a full homeless duty.
-Homeless relief Assessed by the Council under the Homelessness Reduction Act 2017 as having a duty homeless relief duty.
+Homeless relief Assessed by the Council under the Homelessness Reduction Act 2017 as being owed duty a homeless relief duty.
 Overcrowded Applicants who are living in overcrowded accommodation and are short of one or more bedrooms.
 This assessment will include rooms that could reasonably be expected to be used as bedroom, such as a dining room.
 Priority will only be awarded where it can be evidenced that the applicant themselves hasn't deliberately caused the overcrowding.
 Medical Applicants whose current accommodation is having a negative impact on their physical or mental health and rehousing is required to resolve or alleviate the issue.
 Where a medical priority is awarded for a specific property type, for example for ground floor accommodation, the applicant will only be eligible for that specified type of accommodation with the medical priority award.
+Emergency Applicants who were originally placed within the Emergency Band and have refused downgrade a suitable offer of accommodation.